equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 set, then a list of key-value pairs specifying the details.

 DATA
-    specifies which result set to relate the observation to INDEX_LIST
+    Specifies which result set to relate the observation to.
+INDEX_LIST
     In our results file we have 10 values, while we only have 5 observation.
     This list tells ERT which of the results we have observations for.
-If they are the same length, you can omit this
+If they are the same length, you can omit this.
 RESTART
-    legacy, must simply be the same as ``REPORT_STEPS`` from the ``GEN_DATA`` line.
+    Legacy, must simply be the same as ``REPORT_STEPS`` from the ``GEN_DATA`` line.
 OBS_FILE
-    the file in which the observations can be found.
+    The file in which the observations can be found.

 After creating the observations file we need to add it to the config file with these lines::